juev/awesome-stars/README.md

 ## Go

+- [re-txt](https://github.com/alash3al/re-txt) - converts text-formats from one to another, it is very useful if you want to re-format a json file to yaml, toml to yaml, csv to yaml, ... etc
 - [gocv](https://github.com/hybridgroup/gocv) - Go package for computer vision using OpenCV 4 and beyond.
 - [ipdr](https://github.com/miguelmota/ipdr) - 🐋 IPFS-backed Docker Registry
 - [mtg](https://github.com/9seconds/mtg) - Bullshit-free MTPROTO proxy for Telegram